The server in which the caching task is created is

 part.

-- Layer: vector layer to create vector tiles.
+- Layer: Select the vector layer that generates

 tile and then clip the features, the smallest value is 2, and the